This settlement for our client, a construction worker with no health insurance who fell on the job and required emergency surgery, was $907,500.

-The settlement for this personal injury claim involving lumbar spinal and foot/ankle injuries as a result of a construction accident was $907,500.
+The settlement for this claim involving lumbar spine and foot/ankle injuries as a result of a construction accident was $907,500.
 Attorney fees were $254,100.
 Case expenses were $12,733.93.
 After paying medical providers, the client’s net recovery was $572,168.07.
 This was a wonderful settlement for contested liability.
 The client saved $48,399.96 in attorney fees based on his 28% – as opposed to the industry standard 33.3% – contingent contract.

 Find more examples of spine injury settlements here.